gunruh/scripture/README.md

 # Scripture

-A basic HTML, CSS, and JavaScript project to assist with reading Scripture
+A basic HTML, CSS, and JavaScript project to assist with searching Scripture

 ## Requirements